Jack Osbourne Returns To His Childhood Home In Buckinghamshire In Search Of Its Ghosts

 Describing his style of ghost hunting, Jack said, "I always lean towards objectivity when I'm ghost hunting - there's no running around in hysterics.
 That's just not the way I ghost hunt.
 If something moves or there's a noise I will always try and figure out what made that noise before ceremoniously hanging my hat up on poltergeist, demon or Beelzebub."

-Jack says that he always enters into an investigation with a healthy dose of scepticism and can tell when a ghost story is being exaggerated.
+Jack says that he always enters into an investigation with a healthy dose of skepticism and can tell when a ghost story is being exaggerated.
 He said, "when we're making 'Portals', 'Night Of Terror', or any of my paranormal investigation shows, my production team are really good at vetting bullsh*t.
 We've made so many of these shows we can tell when a story has been inflated."

 He added, "if you're going to make up a ghost story it's not going to be 'the doorknob rattled' or 'I heard a weird noise in the hall.'
 The story will be something like, 'I saw my grandmother hovering in the kitchen, making a cup of tea, smoking a cigarette, and she asked me to get Grandad.'
 The stories will be crazy."